Flotomate/product_docs/source/change-management/viewing-audit-trail-of-a-change.rst

 3. The Activity tab in the Glance Pane is the Audit Trail.

-4. You can open Audit Trail in a separate dialog box by clicking **View Audit Trail** in the Action Menu adjacent to the Assignee information of a Change.
+4. Technician can open Audit Trail in a separate dialog box by clicking **View Audit Trail** in the Action Menu adjacent to the Assignee information of a Change.